Kang the Conqueror

 Kang the Conqueror (Nathaniel Richards) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, the character first appeared in Fantastic Four #19 (October 1963) as Rama-Tut, before being reinvented as Kang in The Avengers #8 (September 1964).
-A time-traveler, several alternate versions of Kang have appeared throughout Marvel Comics titles over the years, such as Rama-Tut, Immortus, Scarlet Centurion, Victor Timely, Iron Lad, and Mister Gryphon.
+The character is noted for his use of advanced scientific technology including time travel, which allow alternate versions of Kang to appear throughout Marvel Comics titles, such as Rama-Tut, Immortus, Scarlet Centurion, Victor Timely, Iron Lad, and Mister Gryphon.

 Kang the Conqueror has been described as one of Marvel's most notable and powerful villains.
 Kang has made media appearances in animated television and video games.
 Kang made his live-action debut in the Marvel Cinematic Universe film Ant-Man and the Wasp: Quantumania (2023), portrayed by Jonathan Majors, who previously appeared as different versions of the character in the Disney+ series Loki (2021–2023).

 Publication history

 The character who would become best known as Kang first appeared in Fantastic Four #19 (October 1963), by Stan Lee and Jack Kirby.
 This issue introduced the pharaoh Rama-Tut, a criminal from the year 3000 who had travelled back in time and conquered ancient Egypt.
 It was implied that he was a descendant or future incarnation of Fantastic Four villain Doctor Doom.
-After a second appearance the following year in Fantastic Four Annual #2 (September 1964), the character appeared again, this time under the identity of Kang, in The Avengers #8 (published the same month), also by Lee and Kirby.
+After a second appearance the following year in Fantastic Four Annual #2 (September 1964), the character appeared again the same month, this time under the identity of Kang, in The Avengers #8, also by Lee and Kirby.
 This issue also established that Rama-Tut was a younger version of Kang.
 A decade later, the character of Immortus, previously introduced in Avengers #10 (November 1964), was retroactively established to be a future identity of Kang's in Giant-Size Avengers #3 (February 1975).

 Fantastic Four #273 (December 1984) heavily implied that Kang was not descended from Doom, but from Reed Richards' father Nathaniel, via one of Reed's half-siblings.
 Building on this, Kang's birth name was revealed to also be "Nathaniel Richards" in What If...?
 Vol. 2 #39 (July 1992), a fact later incorporated into the primary continuity of the Marvel Universe.
-However, subsequent publications, such as Avengers Forever #9 (August 1999) and Doctor Doom #6 (March 2020), have continued to present Kang's ancestry as ambiguous, suggesting he may descended from one, both, or neither of the two men, in particular Kristoff Vernard: Doom's adoptive son and a half-sibling of Reed.
+However, subsequent publications, such as Avengers Forever #9 (August 1999) and Doctor Doom #6 (March 2020), have continued to present Kang's ancestry as ambiguous, suggesting he may have descended from one, both, or neither of the two men, in particular Kristoff Vernard: Doom's adoptive son and a half-sibling of Reed.

 Kang featured in an eponymous miniseries in 2021.